hda-technical/dancebooks/transcriptions/[1824,_en]_Thomas_Wilson_-_Danciad.md

 >
 > Though impudent I'll make him run away.

 ### Enter Mister Chassée.
-Belinda and Jemima walk up the stage.
+Belinda and Jemima Walk Up the Stage

 > Chassée.
-Two ladies here! — Hey! — Who is that I see
+Two ladies here! – Hey! – Who is that I see
 >
 > Disguised; it is like Belinda.
 It cannot be.

-### Belinda and Jemima discover themselves.
+### Belinda and Jemima Discover Themselves

 > Bel.
-Miss Jemima, Sir. — Mister Chassée, whose fame
+Miss Jemima, Sir. – Mister Chassée, whose fame
 >
 > You have no doubt heard full half the town proclaim.
 >